colab-nyuad/CrunchQA/README.md

   --learning_rate       Learning rate for QA task --freeze              Freeze weights of trained KG embeddings --use_cuda            Use gpu
-  --gpu                 Which gou ti use
+  --gpu                 Which gpu to use
   --num_workers         Number of workers for parallel computing --labels_smoothing    Labels smoothing
   --setting             ["vanilla", "clustering"]